solid-contrib/Explaining-the-Vision-Panel/articles.md

 2019-02-05 [Financial Express: Open up to open-source](https://www.financialexpress.com/opinion/open-up-to-open-source/1476602/)

 2019-02-14 [Washington Post: Washington Post Live hosts exclusive interview with Tim Berners-Lee](https://www.washingtonpost.com/pr/2019/02/14/washington-post-live-hosts-exclusive-interview-with-tim-berners-lee/)
+* metions Tim Berners-Lee
+* "Berners-Lee will share his views on the rise of disinformation and censorship, threats to digital privacy, and his efforts through his company inrupt — and technology Solid — which empowers people to take back **ownership of their data**."

 2019-02-15 [Mac Observer: Sir Tim Berners-Lee Wants to Fix the Web with New Startup](https://www.macobserver.com/link/tim-berners-lee-inrupt/)